ywamsendai/ywamsendai-wiki/docs/language.md

 The Japanese language and culture blog, Tofugu, is rather helpful.
 Check out the resources on [this page](https://www.tofugu.com/learn-japanese/)!

+We also recommend checking out the OMF language resources on [this page](https://omf.org/asia/japan/resources/japanese-language/).
+They have resources for learning Christian terminology that are particularly useful for missionaries.

 ## And then?

 Okay, so maybe you already know hiragana?
 Or you just learned it in a week or so.
 (Congrats!)
 And you're still raising financial support.
 Which means you have more time to study the language! ;)